JasonWesleyAndrews/JasonWesleyAndrews/README.md

 - 👋 Hi, I’m @JasonWesleyAndrews
-- 👀 I’m interested in product
+- 👀 I’m interested in product design, mountineering, dogs, etc.
 - 🌱 I’m currently learning design and front-end development
 - 💞️ I’m looking to collaborate on...
 - 📫 How to reach me jasonwesleyandrews@gmail.com